White Sulphur Springs, West Virginia: History

 White Sulphur Springs grew in the first half of the nineteenth century as the southern "Queen of the Watering Places".
 The springs resort first became the standard summer destination for wealthy Virginia Low Country residents seeking reprieve from heat, humidity, and disease of the "sickly season".
 As its popularity increased and it gained status as a socially exclusive site, the springs attracted elite guests from all over.

 The resort, now known as The Greenbrier, remains one of the country's most luxurious and exclusive resorts.
 For many years, Sam Snead was the resort's golf pro and later golf pro emeritus.
 The resort has another significant place in golf history; in 1979, it hosted the first Ryder Cup to feature the current competitive setup of the United States and European sides.
 Golf in the United States began near White Sulphur Springs when the Montague family founded Oakhurst Links in 1884, making it the oldest organized golf club in the country.
 In 2010, the Greenbrier hosted the inaugural PGA Greenbrier Classic.

 In 1992 The Washington Post reported that, during the Cold War, the resort had been the site of a "bunker", the Emergency Relocation Center known as Project Greek Island, which was intended to house and protect the U.S. Congress in the event of a nuclear attack.

 In June 2016, there was a historic severe flood in West Virginia that impacted White Sulphur Springs.

-The Greenbrier has also served as a training camp location for the Houston Texans, New Orleans Saints, Cleveland Browns, Arizona Cardinals, New England Patriots, and San Francisco 49ers.
+The Greenbrier has also served as a training camp location for the Houston Texans, New Orleans Saints, Cleveland Browns, Arizona Cardinals, New England Patriots, San Francisco 49ers, and New York Giants.
+During the 2026 FIFA World Cup, the Iraq national football team elected to use the Greenbrier as their base camp for lodging and training prior to and in between matches; the World Cup being held at Meadowlands Sports Complex also forced the Giants to move their training camp to the Greenbrier for 12 days.